 *this article contains affiliate links for your convenience, see full disclosures here

-Recommended Materials for Cricut Leather Earrings
+Recommended Materials for DIY Cricut Leather Earrings

 Leather – I love the idea of reusing stuff I have around the house I don’t need anymore.
 This included the leather sofa samples.